Mary Lou Lord

 Earths Great Sleep

 The Lovetones, led by Matthew Tow (also an occasional member of The Brian Jonestown Massacre), appear to be Australia's latest indie darlings, having supported Morrissey at home and toured the States heavily.
-There's been plenty of purple prose written about them, comparing them to McCartney/The Beatles, Bowie etc, although their one overriding influence to my ears is bloody Oasis, with Tow using exactly the same vocal tricks as Our Kid, sounding every bit as irritating in the process.
+There's been plenty of purple prose written about them, comparing them to McCartney/The Beatles, Bowie etc, although their one overriding influence to my ears is bloody Oasis, with Tow using exactly the same vocal tricks as Our Kid, sounding every bit as irritating in the process, at least on their earlier releases.

 2007's Axiom ups the ante in no uncertain terms by actually being quite good.
 Stylistically, it combines modern indie with a classic psych feel, improving things to the point where it almost gets a ***½ rating.
 While a few tracks pall slightly after a couple of listens, opener Navigator, big ballad Please Don't Break My Heart Tonight and Everybody Hides Away are all high points.
 Sigley and Robert Campanella (The Quarter After, Mia Doi Todd) play the 'Tron this time round, with flutes all over Navigator and Wintertime In Hollywood, flutes and strings on Pieces Of Me and strings (doubling real ones) on Ordinary Lives and closer Alone, making for a most satisfying Mellotronic release.